Hecho en Colorado

 Plan Your Visit

-In collaboration with History Colorado, see historically significant paintings, sculptures, textiles, and writings from Colorado’s Chicano/Mexican American community, including selections from up-and-coming artists as well as such prominent figures as Carlota EspinoZa, Carlos Fresquez, and David Ocelotl García.
+In collaboration with History Colorado, see historically significant paintings, sculptures, textiles, and writings from Colorado’s Chicano and Mexicano communities, including selections from up-and-coming artists as well as such prominent figures as Carlota EspinoZa, Carlos Fresquez, and David Ocelotl García.

-Una presentación en colaboración con el History Colorado, vea pinturas, esculturas, textiles y escritos históricamente importantes provenientes de la comunidad chicana/méxicoamericana de Colorado, incluidas selecciones dejóvenes artistas prometedores, así como de personajes destacados como Carlota EspinoZa, Carlos Fresquez y David Ocelotl García.
+Una presentación en colaboración con el History Colorado, vea pinturas, esculturas, textiles y escritos históricamente importantes provenientes de la comunidad Chicanos and Mexicanos de Colorado, incluidas selecciones dejóvenes artistas prometedores, así como de personajes destacados como Carlota EspinoZa, Carlos Fresquez y David Ocelotl García.

-Join us on one of these carefully curated intimate tours for groups of ten or less twice a month on Friday mornings beginning July.
-Meet us at History Colorado's lobby for some coffee and socialization and then experience a guided tour by the founder of the Latino Cultural Arts Center and exhibit curator, Adrianna Abarca.
+Join us on one of these carefully curated intimate tours for groups of ten or less every Friday morning.
+Meet us in History Colorado's lobby for some coffee and socialization and then experience a guided tour by the founder of the Latino Cultural Arts Center and exhibit curator, Adrianna Abarca.

 "When well-established institutions fail to acknowledge or document the history and artistic expressions of an ethnic minority community, it is easy to overlook the value of their contributions.
 When I think about the enormous contributions of Mexican/Chicano/Native people, I wonder just how much has been lost to history.
 It has been my life’s work to ensure that at least some of that history is valued and preserved for future generations.
 As we celebrate the 50th Anniversary of the Chicano Civil Rights Movement, Hecho en Colorado tells the story of one community’s rich contribution to the history of the state.